kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 VPA will try to cap recommendations between min and max of [limit ranges](https://kubernetes.io/docs/concepts/policy/limit-range/).
-If limit range conflicts and VPA resource policy conflict, VPA will follow VPA policy (and set values outside the limit range).
+If limit range conflicts with VPA resource policy, VPA will follow VPA policy (and set values outside the limit range).

 To disable getting VPA recommendations for an individual container, set `mode` to `"Off"` in `containerPolicies`.